loitpham/Infinite-Scroll/README.md

-A simple Javascript that demonstrates the infinite scroll feature.
+A simple Javascript project that demonstrates the infinite scroll feature.

 <div>